game-ai-platform-team/tira-ai-local/README.md

     main()
 ```

-In this example, the program would read `e2e4` as the output from your AI.
-If your AI returns `e7e5` as the next move, the log box would display:
+In this example, the program would read `e2e4` as the output from the AI and the log box would display:

 ```
 ---------------------------------
-15:44:02: e7e5:
+15:44:02: e2e4:
 This is before a move is returned
 I moved e2e4
 MOVE.e2e4
 ---------------------------------
 ```

-The program would then process the move e2e4 and wait for further input.
-After receiving the next input, `test` would be displayed in the log box under the next `MOVE:`.
-If your AI chose `b8a6` as its move, the log box would display:
+The program would then process the move and wait for further input.
+After receiving the next input, the AI chooses `b8a6` as its move, and the log box would display:

 ```
 ---------------------------------